 - Finding “osteopenia” in a bone scan becomes concerning if subsequent scans reveal rapid and excessive bone loss, such as more than 2% a year loss during the menopause transition, and more than .05 to 1 % a year loss from 5 years after menopause and onwards.
 On-going excessive bone loss signals that one is on the road to osteoporosis.

-- Osteopenia found in those whose parent(s) have fractured a hip fracture could be an early red flag of future bone fragility.
+- Osteopenia found in those whose parent(s) have fractured a hip.
+A hip fracture could be an early red flag of future bone fragility.
 It warrants follow-up to find out whether this individual herself is losing bone, and if so, how rapid is the loss.

 - Entering menopause with osteopenia is a concern as the average woman loses 10% of her bone mass between the first few years before and the first five years after her last period.
 Some women lose up to 20% in this transition.
 Starting the menopause transition with lower than normal bone mass signals the need for a life-supporting, bone-preseving program.